fidelix-project/fidelix/boot/bootloader/grub-pc/README.md

 There are several enviroment variables that will affect the bootloader installation if set:

-* `INSTALL_MBR`: Whether or not to install the MBR.
+* `INSTALL_MBR`: Whether or not to install the Master Boot Record.
 Must be set to y/n.
 * `INSTALL_GRUBCFG`: Whether or not to install the new grub.cfg.
 Must be set to y/n.
 * `GRUB_DRIVE`: The device node to install GRUB to (usually /dev/sda).
 Must be